Skin Problems in Dogs.

 Fleas are annoying for any pet owner.
 You may not see the tiny insects themselves, but flea droppings or eggs are usually visible in a dog’s coat.
 Other symptoms include excessive licking or scratching, scabs and hot spots.
 Severe flea infestations can cause blood loss and anaemia.
 It can also expose your dog to other parasites, such as tapeworms.
 Treatment may include a topical and/or oral flea killer and a thorough cleaning of the pet’s home and yard.
 There are natural flea treatment products available.

 Ticks, like fleas, are external parasites that feed on the blood of their hosts.
 You can spot a tick feeding on your dog with the naked eye.
 To properly remove a tick, grasp the tick with tweezers close to the dog’s skin, and gently pull it straight out.
 Twisting or pulling too hard may cause the head to remain lodged in your dog’s skin, which can lead to infection.
-If you live in an area where ticks are common, you may want to consider using tick control products.
+If you live in an area where ticks are common, you may want to consider using tick repellent products.

 Shedding and Hair Loss (Alopecia)